delphix/toolchain-workshop-docs/pages/tdc/acti/tdc_acti_2.md

 toc: false
 ---

 We will be using the [Eclipse IDE](https://www.eclipse.org/ide/){:target="_blank"} to make, view, and process our code changes.
 As we covered before, our initial changes to add the Twitter functionality have been pre-staged, for your convenience.
-Bring Eclipse to the foreground.
+Use the Eclipse icon on the desktop to launch Eclipse.
+This may take a few moments to load.

 The Staged Changes box in Eclipse shows all of the pre-staged changes for our application and database.